Historical Marker Details

 OREGON GEOLOGY

 Wallowa Lake has been formed by the damming action of glacial drift.
 The easterly shore of the lake is a splendid example of a lateral moraine and the northern boundary of the lake of a terminal moraine.
-An outwash plain extends beyond the …
+An outwash plain extends beyond the town of Joseph.
+The east and west lateral moraines record two major stages of glaciation …

 Read More